The Medinas of Sefrou and Bhalil

 The road through the Middle Atlas passed gentle, velvet hills that I gradually left behind.
-The dry grass growing on the side of the road disappeared progressively, and a rough, unfriendly terrain replaced it.
-Overwhelming barrenness dominated the landscape.
-Coniferous forests turned into dried bushes, then a rocky desert.
-At a certain moment, the winding road became straight and crossed a vast, brown highland spanning to the infinite.
+The dry grass growing on the side of the road disappeared progressively and a rough, unfriendly terrain replaced it.
+An overwhelming barrenness dominated the landscape.
+Coniferous forests turned into dried bushes, then into a rocky desert.
+After reaching a high-altitude plateau, the winding road became straight and crossed a vast, brown highland spanning to the infinite.

 High, lofty mountain peaks dominated the plateau’s backdrop.
-Fascinated by the mountainous scenery, I took photos while slowly driving the car.
+As I was fascinated by the mountainous scenery, I took photos while slowly driving the car.
 Other cars often honked when they overtook me, but I continued to drive, admire, and take pictures.
-Trucks overloaded with hay bales overtook me, too.
-The road reached Col du Zad (~ 2000 meters altitude), and as it went down toward Midelt, it crossed another huge, deserted highland.
+Trucks overloaded with hay bales overtook me too.
+The road reached Col du Zad (~ 2000 meters altitude) and, as it went down toward Midelt, it crossed another huge, deserted highland.

-I felt helpless but went downstairs to eat in the restaurant (a vegetarian tajine and fresh orange juice).
+I felt helpless when I saw the cockroach in the bathroom, but went downstairs to eat in the restaurant (a vegetarian tajine and fresh orange juice).
 All the male youth in town had come to watch an important football match on the TV.
 The children sat at the restaurant tables and watched the big colored screen with big, glittering eyes – something they probably didn’t have at home.
 A brave young boy even asked if he could sit at my table.

 When I went to my room, the receptionist asked me if I could give him pills against fever.
 He had been ill for several days and hadn’t taken any medical treatment (or maybe he hadn’t had where to ask for one).
 I gave him a few pills of paracetamol and explained to him how to take them the following days.
 In the evening, the Green Chamber knocked at my door and asked for my visa number.
 Later, a man advised me to go and talk with the man who would guard the parking during the night.
 I gave 20 Dirhams to the guard, pointed toward my car, and asked him to take good care of it.